2010 NBA playoffs: Western Conference

 For the 2nd time in 3 seasons and the first time since 2008, all Western Conference playoff teams had at least 50 wins.
 The 7 games separating 1–8 was tied for the smallest margin, also from 2008.

-The Phoenix Suns returned to the playoffs after a one season absence.
+The Phoenix Suns returned to the playoffs after a one-season absence.

 The Oklahoma City Thunder made their first playoff appearance since relocating from Seattle in 2008; the team's last appearance was as the Seattle SuperSonics in 2005.
 They made the most of their debut playoff appearance, pushing the eventual champion Lakers to six games.

 The Portland Trail Blazers, San Antonio Spurs, and Oklahoma City Thunder entered the playoffs tied with 50 regular season wins.
 The Trail Blazers won the overall tie breaker, and were seeded sixth.
 The Spurs and Thunder were seeded seventh and eighth, respectively.

 Eastern Conference

-The Cleveland Cavaliers entered the NBA Playoffs with the league’s best record for the second straight season.
+The Cleveland Cavaliers entered the NBA Playoffs with the league's best record for the second straight season.
 Their 61 wins in the NBA was the smallest win total for best record since the Pacers won 61 in 2004.
-However, this would be their last postseason appearance until 2015, thanks to LeBron James joining the Miami Heat the following season.
+However, due to LeBron James joining the Miami Heat the following season, this would be the Cavaliers' last postseason appearance until 2015, which was also James' first season back with the Cavaliers.

 The Boston Celtics, who won the Atlantic Division, entered the playoffs as a fourth seed.
 This would be the first time since 2008 that this occurred.

 The Charlotte Bobcats made their first playoff appearance in franchise history, and the first in the Charlotte NBA team's history since 2002.

 The Detroit Pistons missed the playoffs for the first time since 2001.